NBC logo: Snake logo (1959–1976)

-Starting in September 1959, an animated logo joined the Peacock, appearing at the end of every telecast.
+Starting in September 1959, an animated monogram logo joined the Peacock, appearing at the end of every telecast.
 Starting with the "N", each letter would grow from the other, forming a stacked typographic logo consisting of an "NB" ligature with the "C" forming the base.
 This would be known as the "NBC snake".
 Several versions of this exist; the first is the snake forming in front of a multicolored background while an RCA TK-40 or TK-41 camera passed by with a jazz rendition of the NBC chimes, while the second consists of the snake forming against a color-changing background, going from blue to green to red, on each note of the regular, automated NBC chimes.
 The logo was also designed by John J. Graham.